uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 If you get a number with no zeroes in it (e.g. 1111111), you can put one on the left (01111111), then apply the rule, which in this case gives 10000000.

-It may help some students to consider what the equivalent rule is in decimal for adding 1 &ndash; how do you add one to 284394? to 38999?
+It may help some students to consider what the equivalent rule is in decimal for adding 1 &ndash; how do you add one to 284394?
+To 38999?
 9999799?

 {panel end}